top of page

 With a bit of a twist to it.

 Explore Glacier's West Side by bike on this self-guided tour through West Glacier, Apgar and Fish Creek.
 This is the perfect trip for anyone looking for a day of exploring and adventure.
 Rent a bike from Glacier Guide & Montana Raft and ride from their office, into West Glacier and around on Glacier's dedicated bike paths.
-Join in on a photo scavenger hunt and snap pictures of your day at locations from our interactive map.
+Join in on a photo scavenger hunt and snap pictures of your day at locations from their interactive map.
 Ask their bike shop or front desk for a map when you rent your bike.
 Collect all photos and any additional while on your trip and receive a prize when you return your bike.
 More info about the scavenger hunt here.

 You need to book early as this tour usually books out 75 days in advance.
 Free cancellation • Full refund if cancelled up to 24 hours before the experience starts (local time).